ianmaclarty/amulet/doc/quickstart.md

 The `amulet` executable is for x86_64.
 If you're running a 32 bit system, rename the file `amulet.i686` to `amulet`.

+**Online editor:**
+There is also an [online editor](http://www.amulet.xyz/editor.html) which you can use without having to download or install anything.
+However be aware that there are some limitations when using the online
+editor: you can't load image or audio files and only one lua module is allowed per project.
+These restrictions do not apply when exporting to HTML from the desktop version.

 Running a script
 ----------------